rhyslwells/Data-Archive/content/standardised/Gradient Descent.md

 aliases:
   - GD
 ---
->[!Summary]
-> Gradient descent is an optimization algorithm used to minimize errors in a model by adjusting its parameters iteratively.
+Gradient descent is an [[Optimisation function]] used to minimize errors in a model by adjusting its parameters iteratively.
 It works by moving in the direction of the steepest decrease of the [[Loss function]].

 Uses the difference quotient.